 Common materials accepted by the Solid Waste facilities are:

 Leaves, grass and tree branches are accepted but must be kept separate.
+Free disposal of yard waste is only for homeowners and renters, not contractors for hire.

 Why must leaves and grass be kept separate?
 The state has imposed a ban on placing leaves and grass in the landfill from April 1st through November 30th of each year because grass takes up a large amount of space in the landfill design and causes excessive settling in the compaction process.
 Since grass and leaves are so easily recycled, composted and reused, it just makes good environmental and economical sense to separate and compost these materials.
 The Yard Waste Site is the Solid Waste Division's location to take grass, leaves, and tree branches.